Why Do Teens Binge Drink & What Are The Consequences?

 Binge alcohol consumption significantly increases the risk of injuries such as falls, burns, and drownings.
 The reason is that alcohol diminishes the mind’s senses, responses, and decision-making abilities due to impaired judgment.
 Underage drinking is responsible for the deaths of about 5000 people below 21 years of age each year in the US (6).

 A state of intoxication also makes teens more likely to indulge in unprotected sexual activities.
-This can result in an increased risk of teen pregnancy and sexually transmitted diseases (STDs).
+This can result in an increased risk of adolescent or teenage pregnancy and sexually transmitted diseases (STDs).

 3. Alcohol poisoning